-The lock\variable is an optional integer variable that must be initialized to zero.
+The lock_variable is an optional integer variable that must be initialized to zero.
 The parenthesis are required.
-If you do not specify lock\variable, the compiler automatically supplies one.
-Multiple critical section constructs inside the same parallel region are considered to be independent of each other unless they use the same explicit lock\variable.
+If you do not specify lock_variable, the compiler automatically supplies a global lock.
+Multiple critical section constructs inside the same parallel region are considered to be independent of each other unless they use the same explicit lock variable.